-Walthamstow has been having a lot going on street art wise for the past few years now but this month’s ‘Paint Your London‘ festival is really starting to tip the balance in terms of placing the area up there with some of the best street art spots in the city.
+Walthamstow has been having a lot going on street art wise for the past few years now.
+This month’s ‘Paint Your London‘ festival however is really starting to tip the balance.
+One which places the area up there with some of the best street art spots in the city.

 Now more walls are being found and over the month they are being painted by some of the best street artists working around the area today.
-Walthamstow has been getting ever cooler and surely this ever growing love for street art is just going to make the place more popular.
+Walthamstow has been getting ever cooler.
+Surely this ever growing love for street art is just going to make the place more popular.

-Part of the Mayor of London’s ‘Find Your London‘ festival the area around Walthamstow, Waltham Forest, Chingford and Leytonstone and Leyton has been chosen to host some spectacular legal murals which itself is a part of a wider attempt to celebrate London’s outdoor spaces.
+Part of the Mayor of London’s ‘Find Your London‘ festival.
+The area around Walthamstow, Waltham Forest, Chingford and Leytonstone and Leyton has been chosen to host some spectacular legal murals.
+This in itself is a part of a wider attempt to celebrate London’s outdoor spaces.

-For Wood Street Walls, the locally based collective, it also gives an opportunity to highlight the lack of affordable creative workspaces for artists.
-Creative spots, despite being themselves catalysts for regeneration have been disappearing around the capital as rents rise and new developments take over areas which were once deemed affordable moving the artists ever further out.
+For Wood Street Walls, it also gives an opportunity to highlight the lack of affordable creative workspaces for artists.
+Creative spots, despite being themselves catalysts for regeneration have been disappearing around the capital.
+This is due to rent rises and new developments which take over areas once deemed affordable.
+It means that artists have to move ever further out.

 The result is some high quality artwork all within fairly easy walking distance and certainly accessible by public transport.
-It’s already caught the imagination of some of our blogging friends at HookedBlog and London Calling and what’s more a map has even been created here showing all the locations.
+It’s already caught the imagination of some of our blogging friends at HookedBlog and London Calling.
+What’s more a map has even been created here showing all the locations.

 Walthamstow street art gallery

 There’s a fair bit of street art to see in the Stow, some created as part of the festival and some from other events organised by Wood Street Walls.
 This gallery showcases the work we came across when visiting over the Easter weekend.